 Table of Contents

-Chronic fatigue syndrome (CFS) is a disease that causes you to become so fatigued (tired) you can't perform normal daily tasks.
-This is called chronic fatigue.
+Chronic fatigue syndrome (CFS) is a disease that causes you to become so fatigued (tired) you can’t perform normal daily tasks.
 The main symptom of CFS is chronic fatigue that lasts more than 6 months.
-Physical or mental activities often make the symptoms worse, and rest usually doesn't improve the symptoms.
+Physical or mental activities often make the symptoms worse.
+Rest usually doesn’t improve the symptoms.